Volunteer Sign-ups Are Open!

-The 14th Annual Silicon Valley Kids Triathlon will be held on Sunday, June 9th, 2013 at De Anza College in Cupertino.
-Silicon Valley Triathlon Club and Threshold Racing Inc are proud to put on this fine community benefit event.
-We will need a lot of volunteers for race day as well as pre-event goodie bag stuffing and set up the day before.
+Silicon Valley Triathlon Club and Threshold Racing Inc are proud to put on this amazing community event.
+We need a lot of volunteers for race day as well as pre-event set-up and goodie bag stuffing the day before.
 Anyone who has worked this event can tell you that it is a BLAST!!
-You meet many SVTC club members, see lots of kids in action, have some good food, and get that great feeling that comes from giving back to our community.
-All net proceeds go to the Silicon Valley Children's Fund.
+You meet many SVTC club members, see lots of kids in action, have some good food, and get that great feeling that comes from giving back to your community.
+And remember all net proceeds go to local charities!

-Set-up - 3:30 pm to 6:30 pm - You will come to De Anza College and help SVTC Kid's Tri committee set up a majority of the course for the Kid's tri.
+Set-up – You will come to De Anza College and help SVTC Kids Tri committee set up a majority of the course for the Kids Tri.
 This includes light, moderate and heavy physical exertion.
-Please bring a hat, sunscreen, work gloves, water and snacks for yourself.
+Please bring a hat, sunscreen, and work gloves.

 Swim – You will help out on the pool deck with all aspects of the swim.
-Helping kids in and out, counting laps and ensuring the safety of the kids in the pool.
+Helping kids in and out of the pool, counting laps and ensuring the safety of the kids in the pool.
 Lifeguards will be on hand, so you don’t need lifeguard experience.

 Bike – The biggest group of volunteers are needed on the bike course.
 It is a closed course on the campus, but volunteers will be spread out.
 The main focus here is safety and cheering on the kids as they make their way through the bike course.

-Finish Line/Awards/Goodies – What a great place to be when the kids come into the finish shute!
+Finish Line/Awards/Goodies – What a great place to be when the kids come into the finish chute!
 You’ll help with giving them their medals and some water!

 Food – The food folks help out in the food tent for the kids, and/or could help our food committee members deliver food to volunteers on the course.
 Any way you “slice it,” this volunteer opportunity is all about the food!
 Lots of prep and lots of fun!